Continuous Patrolling Games: Brief Attacks on Arbitrary Networks

 \section{Brief Attacks on Arbitrary Networks}

 We now extend Theorem~\ref{theorem:network_noleaves} to networks with leaves.
 We begin with a modified Patroller strategy based on the tour $S_2$ of Theorem~\ref{thm:opt-tour}.

-\begin{definition} Let $S_2$ be a tour given by Theorem~\ref{thm:opt-tour}.
+\begin{definition} Suppose $S_2$ is a tour given by Theorem~\ref{thm:opt-tour}.
 We denote by $S_2^{\alpha}$ the tour that follows the same trajectory as $S_2$ but stops for time $\alpha $ whenever it reaches a leaf node. \end{definition}

-\begin{lemma} Let $Q$ be a network with $l$ leaf nodes and girth $g$.
+\begin{lemma} Suppose $Q$ is a network with $l \ge 0$ leaf nodes and girth $g$.
 Then

 \end{lemma} \begin{proof} Tour $S_2^{\alpha}$ takes total time $2\mu +l\alpha$.
 Note that every point of $Q$ is visited by $S_2^{\alpha}$ at two times differing by at least $\alpha$.
 So by Theorem~\ref{k-tour} part (i) with $k=2$, $L=2\mu +l\alpha$, we have $V\geq 2\alpha /\left( 2\mu +l\alpha \right)$.
 (We observe that instead of stopping for time $\alpha$, the tour $S_2^{\alpha}$ could do anything in this time interval, such as going away from the node a distance $\alpha /2$ and returning.) \end{proof}